Skip to Main Content

 • Any 13- to 19-year-old anywhere in the world is invited to join us

-• Every Friday starting on June 7 - August 16, we'll post a fresh version of the question, "What got your attention in The Times this week?"
+• Every Friday for 10 weeks beginning on June 6, 2025, we will publish a post asking the same question: “What got your attention in The Times this week?”

-• You can choose anything you like that was published in the print paper or on NYTimes.com in 2024 (essay, article, image, podcast, video)
+• You can choose anything you like that was published in the print paper or on nytimes.com in 2025, including articles, Opinion and guest essaysvideosgraphics, photos and podcasts.
+To see the variety of topics winners have responded to over the years, read this column.

 • You can participate any or every week, but we only allow one submission per person per week